Natural Grocers by Vitamin Cottage (NYSE:NGVC) Releases FY 2022 Earnings Guidance

-Natural Grocers by Vitamin Cottage (NYSE:NGVC – Get Rating) updated its FY 2022 earnings guidance on Thursday.
+Natural Grocers by Vitamin Cottage (NYSE:NGVC – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.87-$0.96 for the period.
 The company issued revenue guidance of -.

-Natural Grocers by Vitamin Cottage (NYSE:NGVC – Get Rating) last issued its quarterly earnings results on Thursday, August 4th.
-The specialty retailer reported $0.17 earnings per share for the quarter, missing the consensus estimate of $0.20 by ($0.03).
+Natural Grocers by Vitamin Cottage (NYSE:NGVC – Get Rating) last released its earnings results on Thursday, August 4th.
+The specialty retailer reported $0.17 EPS for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.03).
 Natural Grocers by Vitamin Cottage had a return on equity of 17.56% and a net margin of 2.43%.
-The business had revenue of $266.31 million for the quarter.
-Sell-side analysts predict that Natural Grocers by Vitamin Cottage will post 0.92 EPS for the current fiscal year.
+The firm had revenue of $266.31 million for the quarter.
+Sell-side analysts anticipate that Natural Grocers by Vitamin Cottage will post 0.92 EPS for the current year.

-Separately, StockNews.com downgraded Natural Grocers by Vitamin Cottage from a strong-buy rating to a buy rating in a research report on Tuesday.
+Separately, StockNews.com upgraded Natural Grocers by Vitamin Cottage from a buy rating to a strong-buy rating in a research report on Wednesday.

-A number of hedge funds have recently modified their holdings of NGVC.
-Goldman Sachs Group Inc. lifted its stake in Natural Grocers by Vitamin Cottage by 1.0% during the first quarter.
-Goldman Sachs Group Inc. now owns 78,751 shares of the specialty retailer’s stock worth $1,544,000 after purchasing an additional 790 shares during the last quarter.
-American Century Companies Inc. lifted its position in shares of Natural Grocers by Vitamin Cottage by 34.3% during the 1st quarter.
-American Century Companies Inc. now owns 57,458 shares of the specialty retailer’s stock worth $1,126,000 after buying an additional 14,671 shares during the last quarter.
-Engineers Gate Manager LP lifted its position in shares of Natural Grocers by Vitamin Cottage by 358.9% during the 1st quarter.
-Engineers Gate Manager LP now owns 56,482 shares of the specialty retailer’s stock worth $1,107,000 after buying an additional 44,174 shares during the last quarter.
-Eqis Capital Management Inc. grew its position in Natural Grocers by Vitamin Cottage by 17.6% in the first quarter.
-Eqis Capital Management Inc. now owns 53,229 shares of the specialty retailer’s stock valued at $1,043,000 after acquiring an additional 7,957 shares during the last quarter.
-Finally, Panagora Asset Management Inc. grew its position in Natural Grocers by Vitamin Cottage by 35.0% in the first quarter.
-Panagora Asset Management Inc. now owns 43,406 shares of the specialty retailer’s stock valued at $851,000 after acquiring an additional 11,264 shares during the last quarter.
-Institutional investors own 32.03% of the company’s stock.
+A number of institutional investors and hedge funds have recently made changes to their positions in NGVC.
+Dimensional Fund Advisors LP increased its position in shares of Natural Grocers by Vitamin Cottage by 1.0% during the first quarter.
+Dimensional Fund Advisors LP now owns 1,253,186 shares of the specialty retailer’s stock worth $24,562,000 after purchasing an additional 12,425 shares in the last quarter.
+FMR LLC increased its position in shares of Natural Grocers by Vitamin Cottage by 5.0% during the second quarter.
+FMR LLC now owns 180,203 shares of the specialty retailer’s stock worth $2,874,000 after purchasing an additional 8,515 shares in the last quarter.
+State Street Corp increased its position in shares of Natural Grocers by Vitamin Cottage by 5.2% during the first quarter.
+State Street Corp now owns 175,061 shares of the specialty retailer’s stock worth $3,431,000 after purchasing an additional 8,702 shares in the last quarter.
+Bank of New York Mellon Corp increased its position in shares of Natural Grocers by Vitamin Cottage by 0.3% during the first quarter.
+Bank of New York Mellon Corp now owns 165,647 shares of the specialty retailer’s stock worth $3,247,000 after purchasing an additional 549 shares in the last quarter.
+Finally, Northern Trust Corp increased its position in shares of Natural Grocers by Vitamin Cottage by 2.4% during the second quarter.
+Northern Trust Corp now owns 81,863 shares of the specialty retailer’s stock worth $1,305,000 after purchasing an additional 1,906 shares in the last quarter.
+32.03% of the stock is currently owned by hedge funds and other institutional investors.

 About Natural Grocers by Vitamin Cottage